 To get deals done, investors and real estate brokers need to understand the current appraisal reality and adjust their deals to get them closed.

 Financial institutions are asking for the following deal alterations as part of their underwriting, to make loans:

 - Higher down payments with loan to value adjustments

 - Higher interest rates

 - Larger prepayment penalties

-- Lending is limited to investors with significant global net worth
+- Lending is limited to investors with a significant global net worth

 - Lending to well-established investors with 10 + years of experience